tkurtbond/tkurtbond.github.io/posts/2021/07/15/troff-memorandum-macros-documentation/index.rst

-**TL;DR:** Look here_ for documentation for the |DWB| |MM| Memorandum Macros for :app:`groff`, based on the original paper `MM - Memorandum Macros`, and there is a bonus_ at the end.
+**TL;DR:** Look here_ for documentation for the |DWB| |MM| Memorandum Macros for :app:`groff`, based on the original paper `MM - Memorandum Macros`.
+If you read that far there is a bonus_ at the end.

 When I learned :app:`troff` it was actually on a VAX running VMS (used by `MPL Corporation`_) using a port of :app:`troff` called